 Firstly we need to consider the costs for the individual involved in trying to save energy.
 We could look for example at ways of insulating homes.
 Many measures such as roof insulation and double-glazing are often expensive to install.
-Moreover many poor people live in old houses which arent as easy to keep warm as newer buildings. ...
+Moreover many less well-off people live in old homes which arent as easy to keep warm as newer buildings. ...